A.A. Degree, General

 |MAC2311||Analytic Geometry and Calculus I|

 This is a first course in analytic geometry and the theory and application of calculus.
 Selected topics include a review of functions, limits and continuity, the derivative, differentiation of algebraic and transcendental functions and their inverses, the Mean Value and Intermediate Value Theorems, extrema and graph sketching, area and the definite integral, anti-differentiation and the Fundamental Theorem of Calculus and integration of transcendental functions and their inverses.
-The graphing calculator will be used throughout the course.
+A graphing calculator will be used throughout the course.
 Students should ask the instructor which calculator will be used.
-This course partially satisfies the mathematics requirement of S.B.E.
-6A-10.030.

 |PHY2048C||Physics with Calculus I|